deskvillage/dannychadburn.github.io/copy-right-now.md

 ## Money back guarantee

 There may be the very rare occassion where what I provide doesn't exactly hit the nail on the head.
-Never matter.
+Don't fret.
 So long as you have a legitimate reason for not liking my efforts (and you're not planning on using them) I'll happily arrange a refund.

-> If you have a bit more flex in your deadlines, check out my [headline copywriting](/headline-copywriting) service.
+> If you have a bit more flexibility in your deadlines, check out my [headline copywriting](/headline-copywriting) service.